 LED state Fault (amber) Status (green) Description On On A battery fault exists that caused the node canister to do an emergency shutdown operation (storing its cache data to the system disk).
 The node canister is in service state or is going into service state.
-The service assistant shows a node error. battery in a Storwize V7000 Gen2 node canister" on page 311.
+The service assistant shows a node error.
+Replace the battery in the node canister, as described in "Replacing the battery in a Storwize V7000 Gen2 node canister" on page 312.
 On Off A battery fault exists that caused the node canister to shut down to service state.
 There was insufficient power in the battery or the supply for the node canister to do an emergency shutdown operation.
 The service assistant shows a node error.
-Replace the battery in the node canister, as described in "Replacing the battery in a Storwize V7000 Gen2 node canister" on page 311.
-The canister has detected an interruption in dc power and is using the battery to do an emergency shutdown operation, saving critical data to the system drive.
-Flashing fast The node reports a node error, forcing it into service state while the battery continues to charge.
+Replace the battery in the node canister, as described in "Replacing the battery in a Storwize V7000 Gen2 node canister" on page 312.
+Off Flashing fast The canister has detected an interruption in dc power and is using the battery to do an emergency shutdown operation, saving critical data to the system drive.
+The node reports a node error, forcing it into service state while the battery continues to charge.
 Wait for the battery to charge.
 The canister resumes operation when there is sufficient battery charge.
-Off The battery has sufficient charge to complete one emergency shutdown operation.
+The battery has sufficient charge to complete one emergency shutdown operation.
 Flashing This state does not prevent the canister from participating in the system.
 The battery continues to charge until it is able to complete two emergency shutdown operations.
 No action is necessary.
 The battery is optimally charged, such that the node canister is able to complete two emergency shutdown operations.
 On This state does not prevent the canister from participating in the system.
 The canister continues to manage the battery charge.
 No action is necessary.

-4. Repeat steps 2 on page 253 and 3 on page 253 for each control enclosure in the system.
+4. Repeat steps 2 on page 254 and 3 on page 254 for each control enclosure in the system.